idibau/cs2bim/README.md

 ![Levels of Georeferencing LoGeoRef](./uploads/LoGeoRef.png){width=400}

+- [ ] what's a sensible value here?

 **Coordinates and Offets**
-You can provide a project origin in LV95 coordinates (East, North, Height).
+You can provide a project origin in LV95 coordinates (Easting, Northing, Height).
 The project origin can also be set to (0,0,0).
 If not provided, the system sets a project origin calculated on a minimum bounding box of the perimeter.

 ### Triangulation Representation Type
 You can define the IFC geometry type that is used to represent the TIN geometry.
-Supported values are TESSELLATION, BREP (TESSELATION is recommended).
+Supported values are TESSELLATION or BREP.
+TESSELATION is recommended because **it is faster/more accurate/more awesome/...**.

 ### Feature Classes
 A "Feature Class" is the definition of a set of objects that are exported in an IFC entity with common definitions.
 The main configurations of a feature class include:
 - sql: A SQL query that selects objects in the GIS database, returning a geometry (must be an area) and some other attributes for each object.
 - entity_type: The IFC entity, to which all selected objects of the feature class are exported to.